yaqwsx/presentations/honeywell_2018/pres.md

 ## Concurrency in DIVINE 4

-- DiVM is not aware of threads/processes
+- DiVM has not built-in support for threads/processes
 - concurrency is implemented as a user space extension
     - structure for concurrency primitives (threads/processes)
     - user-defined scheduler (asynchronous)